Battle of Balikpapan (1942): Naval engagement (24 January)

-As Japanese forces embarked onto their landing crafts and made their way to Balikpapan, Dutch submarine HNLMS K-XVIII, under Lieutenant Commander Carel A.J. van Well Groeneveld made contact with Balikpapan invasion convoy.
+As Japanese forces embarked onto their landing craft and made their way to Balikpapan, Dutch submarine HNLMS K-XVIII, under Lieutenant Commander Carel A.J. van Well Groeneveld made contact with the Balikpapan invasion convoy.
 At 00:35, van Well Groenveld fired three torpedoes on what he reported to be a “1,400 ton destroyer," which was actually the cruiser Naka.
-After all the torpedoes missed Naka, the submarine fired another torpedo that hit and sank the transport ship Tsuruga Maru between 00:40 and 00:45, taking one crew and 39 troops of the Sakaguchi Detachment down with it.
+After all the torpedoes missed Naka, the submarine fired another torpedo that hit and sank the transport ship Tsuruga Maru between 00:40 and 00:45, taking one crewmember and 39 troops of the Sakaguchi Detachment down with it.

 As Naka and the 4th Destroyer Flotilla left the convoy to hunt for K-XVIII, they opened the path for the American 59th Destroyer Division to attack the now unguarded transport convoy.
 Admiral Thomas Hart, commander of the U.S. Navy's Asiatic Fleet, assembled a strike force (Task Force (TF) 5) that sailed from Koepang (Kupang) Bay, Timor on 20 January.
 Commanded by Admiral William Glassford and Paul Talbot, it consisted of the cruisers Boise and Marblehead and the destroyers John D. Ford, Pope, Parrott, Paul Jones, Pillsbury, and Bulmer.
-Glassford served as the overall commander, while Talbot lead the destroyers.
+Glassford served as the overall commander, while Talbot led the destroyers.

 At that time, Marblehead had only one working turbine, which limited its speed to 15 knots.
 On 21 January, Boise struck an uncharted reef off Kelapa Island in Sape Strait that caused a 120-ft long gash in the ship's port keel.
 Along with Marblehead, the two cruisers were forced to retire to Waworada Bay under the escort of Bulmer and Pillsbury.
 From there, Boise and Pillsbury headed back to Tjilatjap (Cilacap), while Marblehead and Bulmer steamed towards Surabaya.
 The remaining four destroyers under Commander Talbot went on towards Balikpapan.

-To maintain the element of surprise, Talbot ordered his destroyers to use their torpedoes as their primary attack weapon for that night and only fired their guns when these were expended.
-Guided by the burning wreck of Nana Maru and the Balikpapan's blazing fires, TF 5 entered the Makassar Strait just after midnight on 24 January.
+To maintain the element of surprise, Talbot ordered his destroyers to use their torpedoes as their primary attack weapon for that night and only fire their guns when these were expended.
+Guided by the burning wreck of Nana Maru and Balikpapan's blazing fires, TF 5 entered the Makassar Strait just after midnight on 24 January.
 At 02:35, they ran straight into the path of the cruiser Naka and four destroyers.
 One of the destroyers signaled a challenge, to no reply from Talbot's ships.
 Assuming that they were friendly ships, the Japanese destroyers passed TF 5 without raising any alarm.